gravitl/netmaker/docs/quick-start.rst

 We assume for this installation that you want all of the features, want your server to be secure, and want it to be accessible from anywhere.

-We assume you are not deploying for an enterprise-grade scenario.
 This instance will not be HA, and is not horizontally scalable.
 However, it should comfortably handle several hundred clients and most average use cases.

 By the end of this guide, you will have Netmaker installed on a public VM linked to your custom domain, secured behind an Nginx reverse proxy.